Franz Boehm: The new parish and the martyrdom in Dachau

 In 1938, Boehm was sent as a parish priest to Monheim am Rhein.
 In his priestly work he continued to resist the Nazi regime.
 Boehm worked primarily with young people.
 The 450-page Gestapo files show that he received a fine in 1938 and a warning in 1941 for worshipping in Polish.
 In 1942 he was sentenced to a security payment of 3,000 Reichsmark for a sermon on Christ the King.
 In his sermon, Boehm affirmed that there were no thousand-year kingdoms on earth, as there was only one kingdom that would last that long, namely the kingdom of Jesus Christ which would last eternal.
 The Nazis saw this as a violation of the Law for the Stabilization of the Armed Forces.
 Normally, such an accusation carried the death sentence.
 But the judges reduced the accusation to "hostile remarks against the state" (similar to a conviction under Pulpit Law).
 At Easter 1944 Boehm preached against the Nazi film industry, which led to his arrest.
 On June 5, 1944, he was arrested in the church immediately after a holy mass.
 In connection with the arrests around the 20 July plot, Boehm was brought to Dachau Concentration Camp.
 On August 11, 1944, he was taken to Dachau in a single transport because he had obviously been confused with the lawyer and economist Franz Böhm from Mannheim, who belonged to the Freiburg Circles of the German resistance to Nazism.
 Even a letter from the bishop could not change anything about the imprisonment.
 He died in the concentration camp on February 13, 1945, as a result of an illness caused by his imprisonment.
 The parish priest's body was cremated after his death.
 The ashes were either dumped in a nearby river or scattered on a field.

+Death in the Dachau concentration camp

+It is known that numerous medical experiments were carried out on Catholic priests in the Dachau concentration camp.
+Pastor Boehm's fellow prisoners reported that their brother had several stays in the infirmary of the concentration camp starting in December 1944.
+His fellow prisoners observed that he had numerous reddened areas, which were thought to be age-related shingles.
+Such redness can, of course, also indicate other illnesses or poisoning.
+Boehm was even temporarily allowed to leave the infirmary because his infection had improved.
+After a few days, however, his condition worsened again, which is why he was transferred back to the infirmary, where he then died.
+There are numerous reports that many human experiments with typhus and other diseases took place in concentration camps in order to test vaccines.
+The symptoms of typhus are quite similar to those of shingles.
+However, unlike shingles, typhus infection is considered fatal.
+Dachau is one of the concentration camps where medical experiments were carried out in which prisoners were deliberately infected with typhus, other lethal organisms, and poisons.